apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <p>It follows IANA Service naming rules and is used as part of the Service&rsquo;s DNS name.
 The name must start with a lowercase letter, can contain lowercase letters, numbers, and hyphens, and must end with a lowercase letter or number.</p>
-<p>If the @dynamic field is set to true, the name is used as a pattern to match the components dynamically spawned.</p>
+<p>If the @template field is set to true, the name will be used as a prefix to match the specific components dynamically created.</p>
 <p>Cannot be updated once set.</p>
 </td>
 </tr>